iArePJ/CommandBot/README.md

 https://nodejs.org/en/

 # Running CommandBot:
-Open run.js with notepad and at the very bottom add your Bot's Token.
+Open run.js with notepad and add your Bot's Token.
 Open Start.bat and you should be good to go!

 # Usage: